Surplus value: Morality and power

 In Thurow's theory, profit is mainly just "something that happens" when costs are deducted from sales, or else a justly deserved income.
 For Marx, increasing profits is, at least in the longer term, the "bottom line" of business behaviour: the quest for obtaining extra surplus-value, and the incomes obtained from it, are what guides capitalist development (in modern language, "creating maximum shareholder value").

 That quest, Marx notes, always involves a power relationship between different social classes and nations, inasmuch as attempts are made to force other people to pay for costs as much as possible, while maximising one's own entitlement or claims to income from economic activity.
-The clash of economic interests that invariably results, implies that the battle for surplus value will always involve an irreducible moral dimension; the whole process rests on complex system of negotiations, dealing and bargaining in which reasons for claims to wealth are asserted, usually within a legal framework and sometimes through wars.
+The clash of economic interests that invariably results, implies that the battle for surplus value will always involve an irreducible moral dimension; the whole process rests on a complex system of negotiation, dealing and bargaining. in which reasons for claims to wealth are asserted, usually within a legal framework and sometimes through wars.
 Underneath it all, Marx argues, was an exploitative relationship.

 That was the main reason why, Marx argues, the real sources of surplus-value were shrouded or obscured by ideology, and why Marx thought that political economy merited a critique.
 Quite simply, economics proved unable to theorise capitalism as a social system, at least not without moral biases intruding in the very definition of its conceptual distinctions.
 Hence, even the most simple economic concepts were often riddled with contradictions.
-But market trade could function fine, even if the theory of markets was false; all that was required was an agreed and legally enforceable accounting system.
+But market trade could function well, even if the theory of markets was false; all that was required was an agreed and legally enforceable accounting system.
 On this point, Marx probably would have agreed with Austrian School economics – no knowledge of "markets in general" is required to participate in markets.